 When we know it, you know it.

 We make it our job to wade into the ocean of new ideas, technologies, predictions and trends that make up the worldwide community of Futurists, and absorb as early as we can.
 We’re the ‘tip of the spear’ in many of these cases, and it’s our job to parse these topics, give you context and have an ongoing conversation with you.
 Our way is to approach tech topics from a place of healthy skepticism, but genuine optimism as well.
 Technology is not going to magically stop or disappear.
 It will only get more powerful and more important.
-Our philosophy is to stay close enough to feel the heat without getting hypnotized.
 We’re not always perfect or right, but we’re willing to be here, to really understand it and to make an honest attempt to help others in evaluating how to handle the rapidly shifting sands of tech.

 When we began designing the new Words And Voices(WAV), the desire to have the site support rapid-fire, stream-of-understanding of topics in a way that could be presented as a conversation supported by context was the original thought.
 Everything else was designed around that idea.